 Now that spring is right around the corner, we have been receiving a lot of phone calls about environmental inspections and testing prior to purchasing a new property.
-Some people have a general idea of things they want checked out per recommendations of their traditional home inspector.
+Some people have a general idea of things they want to be checked out per the recommendations of their traditional home inspector.
 Examples include potential mold in an attic or 9”x9” tile in the basement which may contain asbestos.
 However, more and more we are getting calls from people who want testing beyond what is covered in a traditional home inspection, but don’t know where to start.
-Here are three common things that we recommend checking out prior to purchasing a new property.
+Here are three common environmental inspections that we recommend looking into prior to purchasing a new property.

 Mold and Moisture